redwoodjs/redwood/docs/docs/tutorial/chapter3/saving-data.md

 That's a lot of references to `email` so let's break them down:

-1. The first argument is the value that we want to check, in this case `input` contains all our contact data and the value of `email` is the one we want to check
+1. The first argument is the value that we want to check.
+In this case `input` contains all our contact data and the value of `email` is the one we want to check
 2. The second argument is the `name` prop from the `<TextField>`, so that we know which input field on the page has an error
 3. The third argument is an object containing the **validation directives** we want to invoke.
 In this case it's just one, and `email: true` means we want to use the built-in email validator